josherrickson/stata-regression/stata_markdown/01-regression.md

 `south` - Is this respondent in the South?) for which each respondent has a single positive (1) response and the remainder negative (0) responses.

-While we could create this ourselves^[You could use `tab regionc, generate(region)` to create it.], something we'd likely have to do in a software like SPSS, Stata (and most modern software) can handle this automatically.
+While we could create this ourselves^[You could use `tab regionc, generate(region)` to create it.], something we'd likely have to do in a software like SPSS, but Stata (and most modern software) can handle this automatically.
 The issue is that Stata doesn't know we want to treat `regionc` as categorical.
 If we prefix the variable name with `i.`, Stata will know it is categorical.

-First, let's look at the regions and add appropriate lables from the codebook.
+First, let's look at the regions and add appropriate labels from the codebook.

 ~~~~
 <<dd_do>>